mikemasseo-lk/custom-jenkins-arm/README.md

 This is a test for me to build a working jenkins system to perform operations and testing locally on my Linux Virtual Machine running Ubuntu-ARM64 with Docker.
 The container that gets built will have some plugins installed, the zscaler root ca, and some other packages.
+The resulting container has a default admin user and password created.
+This is NOT for production.
+Just use this for dev and testing purposes, as I am embedding the username and password in the Dockerfile.

 # How to build: